Edit

 Where to access Power Platform inventory

-Power Platform inventory is available through multiple interfaces and APIs, allowing you to integrate inventory data into your workflows and tools of choice.
+You can access Power Platform inventory through multiple interfaces and APIs.
+By using these options, you can integrate inventory data into your workflows and tools of choice.
 The following sections list the primary ways to access inventory data.

 The Power Platform admin center user interface